How To Add Charts And Graphs To WordPress

 To upload your CSV file and data from your hard drive select ‘From Computer‘ …

-The plugin imports your data from the CSV file and displays it using the graph/chart type you have chosen …
+The plugin will import the data and display it using the graph/chart type selected …

 Upload CSV File From The Web

-Depending on the chart or graph type you’ve picked, the plugin will display various customization options and settings …
+Depending on the chart or graph type you have selected, the plugin displays a number of customization settings and options …

 For example, the pie chart offers many configurable options, including: